-Configure your tab via its configuration page and choose Save.
+Configure your tab through its configuration page and select Save.

-When you add a bot to a team, it should be usable by anyone on that team, inside and outside the team channels, depending on bot scope definition.
-You and other team members will see a post in the General channel indicating that the bot has been added to the team.
+After adding the bot to a team, it must be usable by anyone on that team, inside and outside the team channels, depending on bot scope definition.
+All team members can see a post in the General channel indicating that the bot has been added to the team.

-For a teams-enabled bot, you can start by invoking your bot by @mentioning the name of the bot, which should autocomplete.
+For a Teams bot, you can start by invoking your bot by @mentioning the name of the bot.

-To test direct chats with your bot, you can either access it via the App home, @mention it in a channel, or search for it in the New Chat window.
+To test direct chats with your bot, you can either access it through the App home, @mention it in a channel, or search for it in the New Chat window.

 With the app loaded in the team or conversation, users can set up a Connector using the standard Connectors gallery flow: